 We spoke to Churchill Fellow Sophia Alexandra Hall about how her Fellowship helped shape her trauma-informed interviewing toolkit, now used across major UK newsrooms.
 Drawing on her lived experience and 50 interviews in the USA, she reflects on the need for safer, more empowering media practices for care-experienced and other under-represented people.
 She also shares how this work has grown through training, conference speaking, and an expanding public platform at Big Issue.

-By Sophia Alexandra Hall, 2025
+By Sophia Alexandra Watkins, 2025